Wednesday's internationals on Sky Sports: Germany, Netherlands, Croatia and Italy in action

 Croatia begin life after Rakitic

-Switzerland vs Croatia - 7.45pm kick-off, live on Sky Sports Football from 7.40pm
+Switzerland vs Croatia - 7.45pm kick-off, live on Sky Sports Football red button from 7.40pm

 Team news - Switzerland: Despite being included in the squad, Xherdan Shaqiri recently tested positive for coronavirus and will not feature against Croatia.